frederic-perez/AmE-dictionary/data/dictionary.md

 __broiler__ _n_ _An infrared broiler._
 __broken accent__
 __broken English__ _n_
 __broken record__ _n_ _idiom_ :two: A person or thing that repeats itself over and over again, causing annoyance.
-Likened to vinyl records that when severely scratched (i.e., "broken") can loop over the same recorded segment endlessly.
+Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly.
 __broken__ _adj_ :two::dart: Lacking fluency. _Broken English._
 __broker<sup>1</sup>__ _n_
 __broker<sup>2</sup>__ _v_ :seven::hammer: (brokered) _The secretary-general brokered a truce that did not hold._ _Failure to broker a deal means a recession is imminent._ _Negotiations brokered by the Vatican._ _They brokered deals for new business ventures._